rism-digital/rism.info/community/muscat/tutorials.en.md

 **Current limitations**

 For a few prints, you will not see an "add holdings" button.
 (These are mostly print records that were created with Kallisto.)
-If you have the same print, send the Central Office (contact@rism.info) your holdings information (at least siglum and shelfmark) and we will add it once these records have been converted.
+If you have the same print, send the Central Office (mailto:contact@rism.info) your holdings information (at least siglum and shelfmark) and we will add it once these records have been converted.

 # Training server